The first time I booked a videographer for a creative project, I thought I was prepared going into it.

 A little preparation goes a long way — and helps you leave the shoot with content you’ll actually use.

-You might like: Before Hiring a Videographer: Read This or Memorable Client Appreciation Events
+You might like: Before Hiring a Videographer: Read This, Un-Stuffy Stock Image Websites I Use, or Memorable Client Appreciation Events